kevinwatson/professional-sports-tech-book/040-chapter-03.md

 Not everything related to the broadcast happens in the stadium's control room.
 Mobile control rooms for sound and video in a tractor-trailer are delivered and set up days before the big game.
 Many of these mobile stations are also used for other sports during the NFL offseason.

-There are at a minimum of 15 cameras on the ground

-Fiber optics are used to reduce the number of copper wires

 ### On Field Cameras

 The NFL allows the broadcaster to have one mobile camera on the field between plays.
 This portable camera is wirelessly connected to a receiver and mounted on a gimbal.
 This rig is commonly used after a big play like a touchdown to get a close up of the players and their celebration in the end zone.